Algorithms for Generating Pareto Fronts of Multi-objective Integer and Mixed-Integer Programming Problems: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we test and compare Algorithms~1--7 that are described in Section~\ref{sec4}, by means of example two-, three- and four-objective integer and mixed-integer programming problems.
+In this section, we test and compare Algorithms~1--7 that are described in Section~\ref{sec4}, by means of two-, three- and four-objective integer and mixed-integer programming problems.
 The test problems~1--3 are integer programming problems.
-These problems are designed in such a way that the number of points in the Pareto front is finite and that we know the weak Pareto points, in advance.
+These problems are designed in such a way that the number of points in the Pareto front is finite and that they can be interpreted (or visualized easily) geometrically, so that we know the weak Pareto points prior to computations.
 These known weak Pareto, or weak efficient, points are referred to as being {\em exact}.
 One of our aims is to understand the capabilities of Algorithms~1--6 in approximating the set of exact weak Pareto points.
 The task of approximating a Pareto front is particularly challenging for the three- and four-objective cases.
 We test Algorithm~7 on a challenging real-life problem, namely the rocket injector design, which has four objective functions to minimize simultaneously.

-We have coded all of Algorithms~1--7 in MATLAB, and utilized the optimization software BARON \cite{Sahinidis2017, Tawarmalani2005} or SCIP \cite{SCIP2017, Achterberg2009}, for solving the single-objective integer and mixed-integer subproblems (P$_w^k$), including the scalarized problems, in each algorithm.
+We have coded all of Algorithms~1--7 in MATLAB, and utilized the optimization software BARON \cite{Sahinidis2017, TawSah2005} or SCIP \cite{SCIP2017, Achterberg2009} or Bonmin \cite{Bonami2008} or IPOPT \cite{Wachter2006}, for solving the single-objective integer and mixed-integer subproblems (P$_w^k$), including the scalarized problems, in each algorithm.
 In particular, we used BARON in solving all the test problems.
-Additionally, we used SCIP for the last test problem, rocket injector design, in order to reconfirm the numerical results we obtained.
+Additionally, we used SCIP, Bonmin and IPOPT for the last test problem, rocket injector design, in order to reconfirm the numerical results we obtained.
+All solver tolerances are set at $10^{-10}$.
 In the generation of the SBG grid, MATLAB's {\tt linprog} was used, with default options, for solving the associated linear programming~(LP) problems.
 The computations have been performed on an HP ENVY 14 laptop with 4~GB RAM and core i5 at 1.6 GHz.